Triton-Anchor/.github/profile/README.md

 As all core parameters are stored in yaml files, the State Config mixin contains methods that provide nodes with easy access to these contents.
 Message size, format, parameters, etc. are read into local variables with this mixin.

 ### Managers
-To address the decentralized nature of a node-based architecture, the CCT offers a central location for getting and setting parameters that apply system wide.
-The CCT inherits special 'manager' versions of the listed mixins that allows it to set lifecycle, bus, and state configurations easily.
+To address the decentralized nature of a node-based architecture, the CCT (a special Node in task_core) offers a central location for getting and setting parameters that apply system wide.
+The CCT inherits special 'manager' versions of the listed mixins that allows it to set lifecycle states, notify bus nodes of new modules, and read in global state configurations.